 White strengthens the center with the pawn and prepares to castle queenside and launch a pawn storm on the kingside.
 This line is not very popular, so you will not meet it as often as the above-mentioned variations.

-However, recently it was employed by Maxime Vachier-Lagrave in the Candidates tournament 2021.
+However, Maxime Vachier-Lagrave employed it in the Candidates Tournament 2021.
 He scored a quick win against Alekseenko.
-You can see this game and a better example of handling Black’s position in the PGN viewer below.
+You can see this Caro Kann game and a better example of handling Black’s position in the PGN viewer below.

 Here Black’s main moves are 3…Bg4, 3…dxe4, and 3…Nf6.
 The latter leads to complicated and unbalanced positions but slightly disappears from practice.
-3…Bg4 4.h3 Bxf3 5.Qxf3 e6 was always considered the mainline but nowadays 3…dxe4 became even more popular.
+3…Bg4 4.h3 Bxf3 5.Qxf3 e6 was always considered the mainline but nowadays 3…dxe4 has become even more popular.

 After 4.Nxe4 Nf6, Black hopes to get a position similar to what we saw in the Classical Variation.
 White can deviate with 5.Qe2 Nxe4 6.Qxe4: